 I am deeply passionate about social science research, and about communicating the fruits of that research through teaching.
 In my (scarce) free time, I enjoy travel, long-distance running, reading sci-fi novels, and writing about various topics in technology, strategy, finance and economics.

-The photographs on the Home page depicting INSEAD’s Fontainebleau campus, the Philadelphia skyline, and Vancouver harbour are my own.
-The portrait of me was shot by my fellow INSEAD PhD student, Aiqing Ling.
+The photographs on the Home page depicting Vancouver harbour, INSEAD’s Fontainebleau campus, and the Philadelphia skyline are my own.
+The portrait of me was shot for UBC by Shobhit Sahu.